OWASP/CheatSheetSeries/cheatsheets/Network_Segmentation_Cheat_Sheet.md

 MIDDLEWARE - a set of segments to accommodate the following network elements:

-- web applications that implement the logic of the information system (processing requests from clients, other services of the company and external services; execution of requests)
+- web applications that implement the logic of the information system (processing requests from clients, other services of the company and external services; execution of requests);
-- authorization services
+- authorization services;
-- analytics services
+- analytics services;
-- message queues
+- message queues;
-- stream processing platform
+- stream processing platform.

 ![MIDDLEWARE](https://raw.githubusercontent.com/OWASP/CheatSheetSeries/master/assets/Network_Segmentation_Cheat_Sheet_MIDDLEWARE.drawio.png)